April 29, 2025

 Why can't I add captions to my Reels?

-You may live in an area or speak a language not yet supported by Instagram.
+You may be using the desktop version, or live in an area or speak a language not yet supported by Instagram.
+Another common issue is that your audio might be unclear or there's no spoken content in your video.
+Sometimes temporary glitches in the app can also prevent captions from appearing.
 Keep checking back, as the platform often does slow rollouts with features.

-What is the best app to edit Instagram Reels?
+What is the best app to add captions to Instagram Reels?

 There are a number of great video editing apps to use for your Instagram Reels.
 One of the best options is Descript's Instagram Video Editor, which gives you access to an easy-to-use and collaborative video editing tool.